 Your main priorities need to be rest and hydration.

-Your body will need 24 to 48 hours to recover from the impact of your donation and restore normal functions to the plasma levels of your body.
+Your body needs 24 to 48 hours to recover from the impact of your donation and to restore normal plasma levels.

 Most Common Plasma Donation Side Effects